immutaverse/rp2350-mkt-signer/ReadMe.md

 # Firmware Signing for RP2350 and Pico2 Chips

 We have streamlined the firmware signing process so you don’t have to.
-Our solution allows individual developers to sign firmware in multiple modes **without ever accessing the development keys**.
+Our solution allows individual developers to sign firmware in multiple modes **without ever having access to the signing keys**.

 Our Docker-based approach integrates the chip SDK and signing tools, enabling seamless CI/CD pipeline integration while maintaining rigorous security and approval processes.